Vadim Yevseyev

-Vadim Valentinovich Yevseyev (Вади́м Валенти́нович Евсе́ев; born 8 January 1976) is a Russian football coach and a former player who is the manager of Chernomorets Novorossiysk.
+Vadim Valentinovich Yevseyev (Вади́м Валенти́нович Евсе́ев; born 8 January 1976) is a Russian football coach and a former player who is the manager of Dynamo Makhachkala.

 Mainly a right-back, he spent most of his club career with Spartak Moscow and Lokomotiv Moscow.
 At the international level, he made 20 appearances for the Russia national team and scored one goal, which helped Russia secure their spot at the UEFA Euro 2004.

 Club career

 Yevseyev started to play for the Dynamo football school.
 In 1990, after having been left out of the international tournament in France, he moved to the Lokomotiv school.
 After two years at Spartak Mytishchi, in 1993 he was invited to play for the reserve team of Spartak Moscow.

 He debuted for the Spartak's first team on 6 March 1996, in the Champions League quarterfinal against Nantes.
 In 1998 Yevseyev spent the second half of the season on loan in Torpedo Moscow.

 Yevseyev played in Lokomotiv Moscow since 2000.
 He was then dropped to the reserve team in 2006 after having an argument with the new manager Anatoly Byshovets.
 By the start of the 2007 Russian Premier League he was in newly relegated to the First Division Torpedo Moscow, but failed to accommodate and was subsequently sold to Saturn Moscow Oblast in the summer of 2007.

 In his farewell friendly match he was substituted for the 5-year-old son of a children's charity director, who went on to score.